cossacklabs/product-docs/acra/keys/operations/generation.md

 export ACRA_MASTER_KEY=$(cat master.key | base64)
 ```

-With key store version 2 you will need to use `acra-keymaker --keystore=v2`.
+With keystore version 2 you will need to use `acra-keymaker --keystore=v2`.

 {{< hint info >}}
 **Note:**